PaulVanStaden/react-native-incubator/readme.md

 # React Native - The cool parts

 ## Reactyness -> Alex
+- What is React.js?
-- Why and what is a virtual DOM?
+- Why use it and what is a virtual DOM?
 - How state is used to control when your components modify the Virtual DOM.
 - When state is updated it's not synchronous
 Component Lifecycle - constructor, componentWillMount, componentDidMount, componentWillUpdate, componentDidUpdate